Originally published in Business 2 Community

 What does transparency look like in an agency-client relationship?
 It means being honest about expected results, providing justification for any major changes, and outlining factors such as timeline, strategy, and project components from the beginning.

 Clients should look for agencies that are transparent about their process, their test-and-learn approach, and which digital marketing metrics align to their strategy.
 Be wary of any agency that claims to “know everything” — because who actually does know everything?
 Agencies that are honest about their strengths, what they want or need to learn, and take a test-and-learn approach tend to be more trustworthy.
 Agencies should take a data-driven marketing approach and share what they’ve learned, what works and, more importantly, what didn’t work so that everyone can make progress toward the goals.

 Clients might deal with a few account managers on a regular basis, but take the time to get to know the other folks on your team.
 Bring that mindset to all levels of the agency, including senior-level leadership.

 Clients should allow digital marketing agencies to attend as many of their relevant internal meetings as possible, including sales meetings, planning meetings, and staff meetings on important topics.
-This gives the agency a baseline for education, training, analytics, ROI tracking, and more.
+This gives the agency a baseline for how to improve lead generation, customer experience and customer retention.

 Owners, CEOs, and VPs of the client’s business should be heard and known by senior leadership at agencies.
 The conversations between these executives will differ from conversations with other agency employees, ideally ensuring that the relationship continues to meet the needs of both parties.